stephencweiss/stephencharlesweiss.com/content/blog/2018-09-05/aliases-and-the-bash_profile.md

 ```

 # Notes about .bash_profile and Mac
-Your `.bash_profile` file is located in your user’s directory, but as the `.` indicates, it’s hidden.
+Your `.bash_profile` file is located in your user's directory, but as the `.` indicates, it's hidden.

 To find and edit it, you can use the following three commands:
 ```bash